marketa-makarova/marketa-makarova.github.io/_pages/about.md

 I obtained my bachelor's degree in Financial Mathematics and my master's degree in Statistics and Data Analysis.

-My research interest lies in the area of high-dimensional statistics and machine learning.
+My research interest lies in the area of **high-dimensional statistics** and **machine learning**.
 I am working on developing analytical methods which are motivated by the need to provide computational tools to help aid biomarker discovery and advance our understanding of biological processes.